 Maybe like me you like to do things the ‘Laravel way’.
 So let’s say you’re still using the out-of-the-box Auth flow (can anyone recommend an easy, drop-in alternative?).
 You want to keep that flow without having to rewrite it, but you realise it doesn’t quite do everything you need.

-However, as you’ll soon be aware, the logic for the full registration and login processes is fragmented.
-By the time you’ve followed the setup and got everything working, you find that your controllers are inheriting methods from Laravel core, but they don’t have all the functionality you want… but everyone knows you should never edit core files!
+However, as you’ll soon be aware, the logic for the full registration and login processes is quite fragmented.
+By the time you’ve followed the setup and got everything working, you find that your controllers are inheriting methods from Laravel core, but they don’t have all the functionality you want.

 As you can see, we’re basically aliasing the methods from the trait so that we’re not caught out for redefining methods.
 And then we can call the original method to still use that functionality.
 Beautiful.
 Thanks PHP devs!

-It also shows great insight by Taylor and the other Laravel core devs — particularly with the focus on method chaining.
+It also shows great insight by Taylor and the other Laravel core devs — particularly with the focus on splitting this functionality into traits and method chaining.
 Without it, my example wouldn’t even be possible.
 Great work folks!

 I’ve learned a lot from looking into the Laravel codebase over the years.
 It’s taught me some useful practices that have informed my coding style and improved the design of my applications.
 I highly recommend the occasional deep dive into someone else’s code, it can be very enlightening, especially if they’re a good developer.